D-codE-Hub/Frappe-ERPNext-Version-14--in-Ubuntu-22.04-LTS/README.md

     sudo bench setup production dcode-frappe
     bench restart

-#### If bench restart is not wordked run the following command again with all Questions Yes
+#### If bench restart is not worked run the following command again with all Questions Yes

     sudo bench setup production dcode-frappe